Hostel Booking Tips

 2. Party hostels: with few rules and never a curfew, these offer their fun-oriented and often hard drinking clientele a refuge from other hostel types.

 Guests are often fiercely loyal returning again and again for the good times.
-(You certainly won’t if you dislike noise.)
+(You certainly will not if you dislike noise.)
 These places may feature rather poor maintenance and cleaning, but often sponsor loads of group activities.

 The Los Angeles Surf City Hostel in Hermosa Beach, a few steps from the beach, offers a fine example of a well-run party hostel that provides a fun environment for its guests.

-3. Hotel-like hostels: these, such as the two hostels mentioned below, may be exceptionally well run, priced right, and otherwise okay for you, but have little personality.
-They often fail to foster social interaction.
+3. Hotel-like hostels: these may be exceptionally well run, priced right, and otherwise okay for you, but have little personality.

 Back to Top